Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 What are some safer or non-toxic cooking utensils and pans?

 Shopping for nonstick cookware (or any cookware, for that matter) can get confusing.
 Certain Teflon pans claim to be free of PTFE — but that’s just one type of PFAS.
-Redmon points out that at least 16,000 different types of these chemicals exist.
-“You can assume if it says that it’s nonstick, it’s likely to contain at least some PFAS compounds,” Redmon tells us.
+Redmon noted that at least 16,000 distinct types of these chemicals exist.
+“You can assume if it says that it's nonstick, it's likely to contain at least some PFAS compounds,” she said.

-Increasingly, newer cookware is made out of ceramic, with the nonstick layer made from a silica-based coating and not PTFE.
+Increasingly, cookware is made of ceramic, with the nonstick layer composed of a silica-based coating rather than PTFE.
 But not all of these kinds of pots and pans are made without PFAS, despite their claims otherwise.
-Redmon has a few tips on what to look for: “If it says nonstick water repellent or stain resistance, it’s likely to contain some PFAS, unless it otherwise specifically specifies what the material is and says it’s PFAS free,” she says.
+Redmon shared a few tips on what to look for: “If it says nonstick, water repellent, or stain resistant, it's likely to contain some PFAS, unless it otherwise specifies what the material is and says it's PFAS-free,” she said.

 Check out some of our picks below.